Sunday, March 10, 2019

 Tenom, an interior town gained its prominence when the British Chartered North Borneo Company introduced coffee planting in the late 19th century.
 In the old days, KK and Tenom was linked by the only railway operated by Sabah State Railway.

-Tenom to many people is synonymous with coffee.
+To many people, Tenom is synonymous with coffee.
 Many coffee lovers still find Tenom coffee to be of superior quality compared to its competitors in other parts of Malaysia.
-Food lovers too are constantly drawn to Tenom to savor the much publicized corn chicken, yong tau foo and chun ken or meat egg rolls.
+Food lovers too are constantly drawn to Tenom to savor the much publicized corn chicken, yong tau foo and chun kian or meat egg rolls.

 It is no wonder that Ah Miau always makes it a point to visit Tenom whenever she returns to Sabah.
 It's her second home after KK in Sabah.